 Fitted masks are for ages 13+ only.
 Cloth masks are not designed for medical use, or as personal protective equipment against coronavirus (COVID-19).

 How to Add Fitted Masks to Your Shop

 Fitted Masks have their own uploader tile so it’s easy to add them to your shop.
 Just scroll down to the tile, check you’re happy with the positioning of your artwork, tick enable.
 If you’d like to customize your design you can use ‘Replace image’ to upload a version just for this product.

 We’ve created a design template to give you more control and help you place elements on specific parts of the product.
 Your design should fill the whole template, and make sure the most important parts of your design are within the safe zone.

-Click on the image below to save the fitted mask template as a PNG file or download the template here.
+Right-click on the image below and select ‘save as’ to save the fitted mask template as a PNG.
 To use the template, open or import the file into your editing software as a separate layer.
 Create a new layer for your design and adjust the opacity so you can see the template underneath.

 When you’re designing fitted masks the most important thing to consider is the darts for the nose and chin.
 Those areas will be sewn together to fit the face more snugly so any design details that cover that part of the template won’t be visible on the finished product.

 The examples below show how you can place your design elements.
 You can choose to avoid the dart areas altogether or position elements on either side of the dart so they’re aligned on the finished product.